 I did find, in 15 years of first grade instruction, that children can often read at a higher level than they write.
 I found as well that a daily, manipulative linking activity solidified my students’ application of phonogram 'rules' they had previously 'learned.'
 The phonics focus is not to 'learn' words but is meant to help children master the generalization of the 'rules' from known to unknown (or less familiar) words in reading and writing.
 The reading portion of the activity (at the end of each story) provides the scaffold some children might need before the transfer of that linking activity into segmenting and recording each of those words on the phonics practice page.
 While a child might be able to read and, has, no, and cast, he might find hearing, segmenting, and recording the phonograms sequentially, linking progressively from and, an, ran, rag, and bag then has, hat, cat, can, and tan and on to no, so, go, old, and cold, and finally cast, fast, last, land, and hand in a single sitting to be both extremely challenging and extremely beneficial.
 Used daily, this linking activity helps children generalize from the known to the unknown in reading and writing.
 This skill is also extremely helpful as children begin to generalize into multi-syllabic word construction.

 So, the readers are not meant to be a child’s first introduction to the Phonics Focus words.
-Those words are shown at the end of the story with a list of phonetically-related words for students to practice reading and writing.
+Those words are shown at the end of the story with a list of phonetically related words for students to practice reading and writing.
 They will also write those words on their worksheet and then write at least some of them again in a sentence dictation.
 While these are words students likely learned to read previously, the lessons expand a student's skill in identifying phonetic elements within words, generalizing to other words, and then spelling and writing those words.
 The Phonics Focus in this series begins with words with short vowels and progresses through words with digraphs, consonant blends and clusters, long vowels, and irregular vowel combinations.

-The author expects the teacher or parent to sit shoulder to shoulder with a child as he or she reads these stories, guiding the child through strategies for decoding as needed, so a child with good word-attack skills and prior familiarity with the Bible stories will have an easier time reading them than will a child lacking in either area.
+The author expects the teacher or parent to sit shoulder to shoulder with a child as he or she reads these stories, guiding the child through strategies for decoding as needed, so a child with good word attack skills and prior familiarity with the Bible stories will have an easier time reading them than will a child lacking in either area.

 Each story is followed by three questions, some checking for simple comprehension and some requiring deeper thought.
 The stories are meant to also serve as discipleship tools, so they have clear retellings of the Bible stories that stress key ideas.
 Some stories even include specific “discipleship” language such as, “We can be disciples.
 When we call on God, He will help us, too!”
 (Early Reader Collection Anthology 5, “God’s Servant Tabitha.”)

-A one page “Grammar Mini-Lesson” at the end of each story explains the grammar concept that students will practice on their worksheets.
+A one-page “Grammar Mini-Lesson” at the end of each story explains the grammar concept that students will practice on their worksheets.
 The lesson is written in language that you might read directly to a child, so no prior preparation is required.
-Grammar instruction includes parts of speech, verb tenses, quotations, contractions, sentence ending punctuation, commas in a series, syllables, subjects, predicates, and possessives—taught one concept at a time.
+Grammar instruction includes parts of speech, verb tenses, quotations, contractions, sentence-ending punctuation, commas in a series, syllables, subjects, predicates, and possessives—taught one concept at a time.

 On their worksheets, children will write one sentence from dictation for each story.
 The first sentence is short and simple: “Jesus had a plan.”
 Dictations gradually become more challenging, culminating with, “Before you say or do things without thought, pray and seek wise counsel.”
 Dictation sentences are on a card that comes with the set.
 (Make sure you don’t lose this!)
 On one side of the card are brief scripts for instructing children how to complete some of the worksheet activities.
 On the reverse are the suggested dictation sentences.
 Of course, you can make up your own sentences if you prefer.
 Keep in mind that some children will be able to read at a level beyond their writing skill and adjust your lessons accordingly.

 All worksheets include large lined space for students to write answers, dictated sentences, or their own brief compositions.
-If you can print these pages on a color printer, you might appreciate that the lines include a red bottom line, dotted blue line in the middle, and a blue top line.
+If you can print these pages on a color printer, you might appreciate that the lines include a red bottom line, a dotted blue line in the middle, and a blue top line.
 The colors make it easy for students to find the proper place to begin writing, but they are not essential.

 The supplemental academics built into Me and Thee Studios' Early Reader Collection might be partially or totally useful depending upon how well they mesh with other methods of instruction you are using.
 While the breadth of academics incorporated into these readers might be more than you need, at least some of the activities are likely to prove useful.
 The Early Reader Collection books are beautiful to look at.
 Children and adults will both love the illustrations.
 The greatly simplified stories focus on the most significant meaning of each story, using language that children can easily grasp.
 So while these readers help children improve their reading skills, they also serve wonderfully as an introduction to some of the stories in the Bible.